 The body that runs the legal aid scheme in England and Wales.

-Launched in 2010, the Legal Education and Training Review is looking at ethical standards and levels of competence among legal professionals.
-Its findings are due to be published in December 2012.
+Launched in 2010, the Legal Education and Training Review looked at ethical standards and levels of competence among legal professionals.
+Its findings were published in June 2013.

 Legal responsibility, duty or obligation.